 This post will show you the drive along Australia South East Coast.
 We are driving in the Victorian countryside from Wilsons Promontory and Lakes Entrance to Merimbula and will also visit the Ninety Mile Beach and Mallacoota.

-Mallacoota was our last stop in Victoria before entering New South Wales and the tourist resorts of the Sapphire Coast.
+The post is a part of our Melbourne to Sydney road trip by campervan.
+Mallacoota was our last stop in Victoria before entering New South Wales and its Sapphire Coast tourist resorts Eden and Merimbula.

 Ninety Mile Beach

 Ninety Miles Beach is incredible, it’s one of the longest stretches of sand in the world.